How Do You Choose An Agent To Sell Your Home?

 Research has shown that most buyers make a real decision about a house purchase in the first eleven to fifteen seconds of seeing a property.
 By then they will already have developed a perception of your property that will colour their feelings for the rest of the showing and perhaps dramatically affect their perceived value of the property.

-The decision to buy a house is not solely based upon rational factors such as price, location and accessibility to services.
+The decision to buy a house is not solely based on rational factors such as price, location and accessibility to services.
 It is also an emotional choice.
 It is a search for a home, a place in which one will find comfort, security and happiness, a place one would want to settle down and live in.

-Now is the time to think of your home as a theater.
+Now is the time to think of your home as a theatre.
 You are putting on a performance, much like staging a play.
 The scenery must be right, the lighting perfect, the audience comfortable.
 Marg has expertise in helping you set the stage and in making it easy for prospective buyers to imagine themselves happily living in your home.

 - Plant flowers, weed and edge gardens.
 Mulch can look great too